qiniu/reviewbot/README.md

 ## Configuration

-Reviewbot adheres to a **zero-configuration principle** whenever possible, with fixed code logic for general repository inspections.
-However, some special requirements can be met through configuration.

-Note: All configurable items are defined in the `config/config.go` file.
-Please refer to this file for detailed configuration options.
+Reviewbot adheres to a **zero-configuration principle** whenever possible, but also provides flexible configuration capabilities for special requirements.
+All configurable items are defined in the `config/config.go` file.

 The following are some common configuration scenarios: